WJSoftware/vite-plugin-single-spa/README.md

 The options passed to the plug-in factory function determine the type of project (root or micro-frontend).
 For micro-frontend projects, the server port is required, while for root projects the type is required.

-Additionally for micro-frontend projects, the file `src/spa.ts (or js, jsx, tsx)` must be created.
+Additionally for micro-frontend projects, the file `src/spa.ts/js/jsx/tsx` must be created.
 This file becomes the main export of the project and should export the `single-spa` lifecycle functions.

 ## single-spa Root Projects